MarioWork/stock-management-system/README.md

 - - [ ] More filter options to category
 - - [ ] Add order options to get queries
 - - [ ] Fix schemas required in routes instead of dynamic schemas
+- - [ ] Add createdBy to file and user